tmgthb/Autonomous-Agents/README.md

 [Towards Natural Language Communication for Cooperative Autonomous Driving via Self-Play](http://arxiv.org/abs/2505.18334v1)

-- LLM+DEBRIEF: introduces a multi-agent learning framework for autonomous vehicles that leverages natural language communication and centralized reflection via large language models to enhance cooperation in simulated driving scenarios.
+- LLM+DEBRIEF: introduces a multi-agent learning framework for autonomous vehicles that leverages natural language communication and centralized reflection via LLMs to enhance cooperation in simulated driving scenarios.
 - The framework enables agents to refine their communication and motion control policies through trial-and-error interactions and post-episode discussions.
 - Agents use Chain-of-Thought reasoning, environment observations, and learned knowledge to generate natural language messages and high-level driving commands.